PhilippeR26/AskYourParents-contracts/README.md

 ### Install in devnet
 Open a console, and launch the devnet `starknet-devnet --seed 0`.
 It will launch a local Starknet network, and pre-deploy some accounts.
-In the `scripts directory`, you have 4 scripts to initialise the devnet.
+In the `scripts` directory, you have 4 scripts to initialise the devnet.
 In a second terminal :
 ```
 npx hardhat run scripts/1.compileCairo.ts